Franco Escobar: Atlanta United

 On 8 December 2017 Escobar signed with MLS side Atlanta United.
 On 3 March 2018 he made his debut for Atlanta, playing 90 minutes in a 4–0 loss to the Houston Dynamo in the opening match of the season.
 He suffered a concussion on 17 March in a 4–1 win over the Vancouver Whitecaps that would keep him out for the next 4 games.
 On 5 May, late in a 2–1 against the Chicago Fire, Escobar collided with Atlanta goalkeeper Brad Guzan and injured his chest.
 Escobar would miss the next 3 matches.
-He scored his first goal for Atlanta on 21 October, helping Atanta to a 2–1 win over Chicago.
+He scored his first goal for Atlanta on 21 October, helping Atlanta to a 2–1 win over Chicago.
 Escobar finished the regular season with 22 appearances and 1 goal as Atlanta finished 2nd in the Eastern Conference.
 During Atlanta's playoff run, Escobar played every minute of the 5 games, scored 2 goals, and had an assist, including one in the final where Atlanta beat the Portland Timbers 2–0.
 He was named to the MLS Cup Playoffs Best XI.

 On 16 January 2019, on the first day of preseason, Escobar suffered a fractured right clavicle.
 The injury forced him to miss all of Atlanta's CONCACAF Champions League matches as well as the first 3 games of the MLS season.
 After making an appearance for Atlanta United 2 to regain fitness, he made his first MLS match of the season in a 2–0 loss to the Columbus Crew on 30 March.
 Escobar ended the regular season with 1 goal and 3 assists in 25 appearances, helping Atlanta finish 2nd in the East.
 In the opening round of the playoffs, Escobar scored the lone goal to give Atlanta a 1–0 win over the New England Revolution.
 He played every minute of Atlanta's 3 playoff games, with the run ending in the Conference Finals following a 2–0 loss to Toronto FC.
 In the 2019 Campeones Cup, Atlanta beat Club América 3–2, but Escobar was forced out of the game due to injury.

 In a shortened 2020 season due to the COVID-19 Pandemic, Escobar played in 16 of the 23 matches and had 2 assists.
 Atlanta finished the season 12th in the conference, missing the playoffs for the first time in team history.
 In CCL play, Escobar made 3 appearances as Atlanta fell to Club América in the quarterfinals 3–1 on aggregate.